sheronw/SheronW-sNotes/docs/computer science/database systems/1 Introduction & Relational Models.md

 - superkey: any set of attributes which satisfies uniqueness condition
 - key: a minimal superkey, no proper subset of the key is a superkey

+### ER Model

+**Entity**: real-world object distinguishable from other objects.
+An entity is described using a set of attributes.

+**Entity Set**: A collection of similar entities.
+All entities in an entity set have the same set of attributes.
+Each entity set has a key.

 ## Relational Algebra

 ### ordinary set operations